marcobelo/valid_thru/README.md

 ---

 All commands to execute this project can be found inside the Makefile.
+It's require python 3.6+

 Step by step: